boromir674/doer/python-doer/README.rst

 Prerequisites
 =============

-You need to have Python, Perl and Bash installed.
+You need to have Python, Bash and gnome-terminal installed.

 Installation
 ============